brianmay/resume/skills.rst

 Software Development
 --------------------
-I keep my Python skills up to date by anually attending the PyCon AU conference.
+I keep my Python skills up to date by annually attending the PyCon AU conference.
 I also am responsible for maintaining a number of Python packages – in Debian and as upstream.

 Designing computer programs that automate tasks that otherwise would have to be done manually.
 Use of modern revision control systems including svn, git, bzr, monotone, and mercurial.
-My recent experience is in Django, with Python2/Python3 for Linux based systems.
-I am also experienced with testing with travis-ci and Continuous integration (CI) using Gerrit and Jenkins.
+My recent experience is in Django, with Python 2/Python 3 for Linux based systems.
+I am also experienced with testing with Travis and Continuous integration (CI) using Gerrit and Jenkins.
 I have learned about using Zuul with Gerrit and Jenkins.
-Since leaving my previous job, I have continued to develop these skills, and have learnt about packages such as django-rest-framework.
+Since leaving my previous job, I have continued to develop these skills, and have learnt about packages such as Django-Rest-Framework.

-Languages: Python2, Python3, C, C++, Ada, Perl, Java, Javascript, Typescript, and Bash.
+Languages: Python 2, Python 3, C, C++, Ada, Perl, Java, JavaScript, Typescript, and Bash.

 .. index:: Linux